-Christopher G. Cardinale is an associate attorney with Alvarez-Glasman & Colvin, handling both transactional and litigation matters.
+Christopher G. Cardinale is a Partner with Alvarez-Glasman & Colvin, with extensive experience handling both transactional and litigation matters.

-Prior to joining AGC as a law clerk in 2009, Mr. Cardinale clerked for the Law Offices of Alvarenga & Clark, where he assisted on criminal law and juvenile dependency matters.
+Prior to joining AGC , Mr. Cardinale clerked for the Law Offices of Alvarenga & Clark, where he assisted on criminal law and juvenile dependency matters.

 Mr. Cardinale is a Southern California native.
 Prior to law school, Mr. Cardinale attended Azusa Pacific University where he earned a Bachelor of Arts in Communication Studies.